philchia/gol/README.md

 ## Introduce

-### Async

-gol is a high performance async log kit for golang, as of async, gol has a high speed

 ### Level

-gol support log level
+gol support various log levels, you can set the logger's level to disable some lower level output

 ```go
 const (